marshki/about_dis_mac/README.md

 # TODO:

--[x] Fix regular expressions to be more forgiving.
+-[x] Fix regular expressions to be more forgiving
--[x] Boot disk function.
+-[x] Boot disk function
--[] Alter the order of the certain statements so that they correspond to the About This Mac GUI.
--[] Extract hardware model from plist.
+-[ ] Alter the order of the certain statements so that they correspond to the About This Mac GUI -[ ] Extract hardware model from plist.